USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 This check will verify your employment history, criminal history, and driving history.
 Usually, any misdemeanors in the past 3 years will disqualify you.

-For positions that require driving, you must have at least 2 years of driving experience, and you must not have had your driver’s license suspended within the last 3 years.
+For positions requiring driving, you must have at least 2 years of driving experience, and you must not have suspended your driver’s license within the last 3 years.

 How Long Does It Take to Get Hired by USPS?